Recently searched

 • Cutting fluid systems

-Water Pressure Gauges
+Pressure Gauges for Water

 Water pressure gauges are instruments used in plumbing and water systems to measure water pressure.
-They are primarily used within the plumbing and utility industries but can also be used for domestic purposes.
+They are primarily used within the plumbing and utility industries but can also be utilised for domestic purposes.
 Mains water gauges are designed specifically for professional use.

 Air Pressure Gauges